New treatment for lung conditions

 Professor Alvin Ing, wearing a suit and smiling.

-New bronchial procedure — clinical story
+New bronchial procedure for COPD

-MQ Health interventional pulmonologist Professor Alvin Ing performed Australia’s first bronchoscopic thermal vapour ablation (BTVA) procedure in a clinical setting at Macquarie University Hospital in 2019.
+Interventional pulmonologist Professor Alvin Ing performed Australia’s first bronchoscopic thermal vapour ablation (BTVA) procedure in a clinical setting at Macquarie University Hospital in 2019.
 BTVA is a recently developed method of endoscopic lung volume reduction (ELVR).

 Lung volume reduction is desirable in chronic obstructive pulmonary disease (COPD) patients with emphysema who have hyperinflated lungs and gas trapping that cause breathlessness.